tytydraco/yessleep/out/When_I_finally_woke_up_everyone_in_my_town_was_dead_and_they_had_been_for_a_long_time_That_said_I_wasnt_alone_Part_1.md

 *Where the hell did the bat go?*

-I didn't remember dropping it, but the concern didn’t last.
+I couldn’t recall dropping it, but the concern didn’t last.
 After a few seconds, I shrugged and started walking again.
 Figured I left it somewhere upstairs and that I could find it in the morning.
 Which, to reiterate, was a decision wholly detached from reality.
 As far as I knew, there was still some stranger skulking around my home with unknown intent.

 The idea of *dealing with it in the morning* stirred something within me, though.
 As I proceeded down the unlit hall, all of those other questions, the ones from before I noticed the figure in the doorway, began gurgling back up to the surface.